 ALSO SEE 10 places in Uttarakhand that’ll make you fall in love with the state!

 There are a decent number of accommodation options available in Pauri.
 Most of them are budget hotels.
 A few mid-range and luxury hotels are also available.
-Dormitories adjoined to hotels, dharamshalas and rest-houses are also available in Pauri.
+Dormitories, dharamshalas and rest-houses are also available in Pauri.
 In the outskirts of the hamlet, one can also find resorts.
-There are limited eating options in Pauri.
-Apart from a few street stalls near the ISBT bus stand there are also a few restaurants serving North Indian cuisine on Mall Road.
+There are limited eating options at this place.
+Apart from a few street stalls near the ISBT bus stand, there are also a few restaurants serving North Indian cuisine on Mall Road.
 Most of the hotels in Pauri have in-house multi-cuisine restaurants.

 Although Pauri can be visited anytime of the year, it tends to get extremely cold during December- February with temperature falling below zero.
 Summers in Pauri are pleasant.
 March- November is the best time to visit Pauri.